How To Get Your Dog Ready For Riding in the Car

 Another important tip is to take your dog to enjoyable places, not just to the vet.
 Visit friends, go to the park, or even the pet store to get a treat or new toy.
 This will ensure your pup creates a positive association with riding in the car, not just unpleasant memories of going to the vet.

 An essential and vital part of getting your dog ready for riding in the car is making sure they are secure and safe in your vehicle.
 Just like we can suffer injuries in a car crash, so can our pets.
 You can purchase specially designed car harnesses and doggy seatbelts for your furry friend.
 It’s also advised that your dog rides in the backseat to minimize distractions.
-According to the accident attorneys at Haug, Farrar & Franco, PLLC, checking on pets in the car is considered a form of distracted driving, and could prove fatal if a collision occurs.
+According to the Las Vegas accident lawyer at Koch & Brim, checking on pets in the car is considered a form of distracted driving, and could prove fatal if a collision occurs.
 Some other safety precautions you should take include ensuring your dog isn’t riding in direct sunlight and bringing food, water, and a leash on your trip.

 Another important thing to mention is never leave your dog alone in the car.
 In the summer, temperatures can quickly reach fatal levels and in the winter your dog could suffer hypothermia if left alone in your vehicle.